Homemade Orange Sherbet made with just 3 simple ingredients - milk, sugar and freshly squeezed orange juice.

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop

-Be sure to check out all my delicious dessert recipes!
+Be sure to check out all my delicious frozen treats!

 - 2 Tablespoons orange zest